computationalprivacy/bandicoot/docs/quickstart.rst

 Visualizing a user
 ------------------

-bandicoot provides a dashboard to quickly visualize a user:
+bandicoot provides an interactive dashboard to quickly visualize a user:

-    >>> bc.special.dashboard.server(U)
+    >>> bc.visualization.run(U)
-    Successfully exported 1 object(s) to /var/folders/n_/hmzkw2vs1vq9lxs4cjgt2gmm0000gn/T/tmpdcPE38/public/data/bc_export.json
+    Successfully exported the visualization to /var/folders/n_/hmzkw2vs1vq9lxs4cjgt2gmm0000gn/T/tmpv3rxwkgr
-    Serving bandicoot dashboard at http://0.0.0.0:4242
+    Serving bandicoot visualization at http://0.0.0.0:4242

-The dashboard can be served locally, or exported to a given folder.
-See :doc:`reference/bandicoot.special` for more information.
+The visualization can be served locally, or exported to a given folder.
+See :doc:`reference/bandicoot.visualization` for more information.

 .. image:: _static/bandicoot-dashboard.png